 At butchers around Thành Phố Hồ Chí Minh, you can see whole roast pigs for sale and hanging on a hook in the window.
 The pigs look kind of small compared to those in the West, just as the chickens do.
 Heads still attached, eyes and mouths wide open... it is enough to make one a vegetarian.
 On Vietnamese TV recently I saw a report on authorities controlling an outbreak of disease in the nation's swine herds.

 "The Hoa Mua restaurant with many Vietnamese specialties and international cuisine is often used for parties and receptions of different sizes.
-Grilled dishes are considered to be the most delicious on offer.
+Grilled dishes are considered s on offer.

 "Located near the river where soft cool breezes blows, the romantic restaurant features candlelight dinners with lanterns strung from trees and wild orchids.